 A computer is an electronic device, but it is very similar to a Human Brain.
-The human brain has memory, and it is the most essential part played by the brain, memory helps in remembering things, people remember their past due to the memory present in the brain, similarly, computers have memory too.
+The human brain has memory, and it is the most essential part played by the brain, memory helps in remembering things, and people remember their past due to the memory present in the brain, similarly, computers have memory too.

 In order to save data and instructions, memory is required.
 Memory is divided into cells, and they are stored in the storage space present in the computer.
 Every cell has its unique location/address.
-Memory is very essential for a computer as this is the way it becomes somewhat more similar to a human brain.
+Memory is essential for a computer as this is the way it becomes somewhat more similar to a human brain.

 Types of Memory

-RAM (Random Access Memory)
+What is RAM (Random Access Memory)?

 It is one of the parts of the Main memory, also famously known as Read Write Memory.
 Random Access memory is present on the motherboard and the computer’s data is temporarily stored in RAM.
 As the name says, RAM can help in both Read and write.
-RAM is a volatile memory, which means, it is present as long as the Computer is in ON state, as soon as the computer turns OFF, the memory is erased.
+RAM is a volatile memory, which means, it is present as long as the Computer is in the ON state, as soon as the computer turns OFF, the memory is erased.

 In order to better understand RAM, imagine the blackboard of the classroom, the students can both read and write and also erase the data written after the class is over, some new data can be entered now.

-Features of RAM:
+Features of RAM

 - RAM is volatile in nature, which means, the data is lost when the device is switched off.